The game is played by three players.

 The tiles are dealt: 12 to each player, the remaining 12 forming a common draw pile.

 Every player will get an opportunity to draw and play every turn.

 The dial can only have one tile of each value; these will be positioned at the planned locations (marked with the number concerned).

 When the dial is full its tiles are shuffled (with the remaining draw pile if there is one) to form a new draw pile.
-A new turn of the dial then begins, which will take place in the same way as the previous one (but without the set of sets).
+A new turn of the dial then begins, which will take place in the same way as the previous one (but without the discarded set of already scored sets).

-1 - When there is a draw pile
+When there is a draw pile

-2 - When there is no more draw pile
+When there is no more draw pile

-The conditions for placing, discard or picking up remain the same.
+The conditions for placing, discarding or picking up remain the same.
 However, instead of drawing, players can choose to skip their turn (even if they have a playable tile or a set in hand).

 It is impossible to pass with a single immediately playable tile: players must play a valid move (place a tile or series of tiles, on one side or the other of the dial, or discard a set).